davidmead/eleventy-sample/posts/2020-08-05-google-losing-me.md

 What incentive do I have to purchase a $300+ max speaker from them now?

-## Your old and cheap
+## You're old and cheap

-Wont' argue there.
+Won't argue there.
 Yes, I am older.
 Yes, I don't like paying for things I don't have to.
-But here's the thing - I happily pay for quite a lot of things that've replaced Google's "FREE" services, because they are better.
+But here's the thing - I happily pay for quite a lot of things that replace "FREE" services from Google, because they are <em>better</em>.

 [Hey](https://hey.com) is the new email service from Basecamp.
 I pay for it.